The Jacksonville Great Fire Run

 Organiser's Description

 Join us on Saturday, May 3th, 2025 in downtown Jacksonville for the Jacksonville Great Fire Run 5km.
-This race will follow the outline of the Great Fire boundary of May 3rd, 1901.
+This race begins at the only church which survived the Great Fire of May 3, 1901.
 The Great Jacksonville Fire of 1901 was the largest metropolitan fire in the American South.
 The fire began on May 3, 1901, with a spark from a kitchen fire at lunchtime that ignited piles of drying Spanish moss at a nearby mattress factory.

 Located at Davis and Beaver streets, the factory fire soon spread to most of the downtown area.
 Smoke could be seen as far north as Savannah, Georgia.